-16) Notwithstanding the Noise Assessment , prior to the occupation of the school the premises shall be acoustically insulated and treated to limit the break out of noise in accordance with a noise study of the premises and a scheme of acoustic treatment that has been submitted to and approved in writing by the City Council as local planning authority.
-The scheme shall be implemented in full before the use commences or as otherwise agreed in writing by the City Council as local planning authority.
+16) Notwithstanding the Noise Assessment, prior to the occupation of the school the premises shall be acoustically insulated and treated to limit the break out of noise in accordance with a noise study of the premises, and a scheme of acoustic treatment

+(including any acoustic measures to the boundaries of the playing pitches /MUGA) that has been submitted to and approved in writing by the City Council as local planning authority.
+The scheme shall be implemented in full before the use commences.